Department of Surgery

 Importantly, rotations have been scheduled each year at levels that provide the optimal concomitant experience on each of the non-VS services but will not interfere with the case volume exposure of general surgery trainees.
 At no time will a chief resident in vascular surgery and a chief resident in general surgery be on the same service.
 The case volume will remain adequate to train general surgery residents in core principles and techniques of vascular surgery while still providing an expansive and well-rounded exposure for the vascular resident.

-Other Educational Activities Residents are expected to participate in regularly scheduled conferences including morbidity and mortality cases, and basic science covering a core curriculum in fundamental problems relevant to surgical care.
+Residents are expected to participate in regularly scheduled conferences including morbidity and mortality cases, and basic science covering a core curriculum in fundamental problems relevant to surgical care.
 Presentations are given by members of the surgical staff, faculty from other clinical and basic science departments, and senior surgical house officers.
 In addition, case conferences include discussion about evaluation and decision making with current patients.
 Online and computer training as well as opportunities for simulation training will be included.
 Surgical grand rounds are held weekly and include presentations from all aspects of general surgery including vascular, trauma and critical care, endocrine, trauma and gastrointestinal surgery, as well as other surgical subspecialties.
 In each hospital, clinics are held weekly for follow-up of patients cared for on the vascular surgical services under the direct supervision of faculty.
 Attendance at clinics is expected of all surgical residents.
 Each resident takes the annual ABSITE in-service examination appropriate to training level.